franck-gaspoz/AnsiVtConsole.NetCore/README.md

 - A ANSI Parser that can identify/remove escape sequences in a text

-- **widgets** : UI elements with live update and animations
+- **widgets** : visual elements with live update, animations, thread safe, combinables together
+    - raimbow text,bar
-    - raimbow text
+    - animated text
     - image (provided in a separate package: [AnsiVtConsole.NetCore.Imaging](https://www.nuget.org/packages/AnsiVtConsole.NetCore/))

 - The console output can be controlled by:
     - tokens in a string (print directives)
-    - as string shortcuts (dynamic ansi vt strings)
+    - as string shortcuts (dynamic ansi vt strings) powered by **SkiaSharp**
     - throught API methods

 # Usage